 What is the risk associated with Orfadin?

-The most common side effects with Orfadin (seen in between 1 and 10 patients in 100) are thrombocytopenia (low blood platelet counts), leucopenia (low white-blood-cell counts), granulocytopenia (low levels of granulocytes, a type of white blood cell), conjunctivitis (inflammation of the membrane that lines the eyelid), corneal opacity (clouding of the cornea, the transparent layer in front of the pupil), keratitis (inflammation of the cornea), photophobia (increased sensitivity of the eyes to light) and eye pain.
-Many of these can be the result of high tyrosine levels caused by patients not eating the right foods.
-For the full list of all side effects reported with Orfadin, see the package leaflet.
+Treatment with Orfadin leads to high levels of tyrosine in the blood (due to the medicine’s mode of action); this side effect is seen in more than 1 patient in 10.
+Thrombocytopenia (low blood platelet counts), leucopenia (low white blood cell counts), granulocytopenia (low levels of granulocytes, a type of white blood cell), conjunctivitis (inflammation of the membrane that lines the eyelid), corneal opacity (clouding of the cornea, the transparent layer in front of the pupil), keratitis (inflammation of the cornea), photophobia (increased sensitivity of the eyes to light) and eye pain are also common (seen in between 1 and 10 patients in 100).
+Many of these side effects can be the result of high tyrosine levels caused by patients not eating the right foods.
+For the full list of all side effects and restrictions with Orfadin, see the package leaflet.

 Why has Orfadin been approved?